 Plans start with a basic free account, although you won’t find it unless you click on the “monthly” options.
-While most website builders hide their signup procedure behind a Getting Started button, Strikingly isn't so shy.
+While most website builders hide their signup procedure behind a Getting Started button, Strikingly takes things a step further.
 Visit the company website and the first thing you'll see is an animated form asking for your name, email address and password, or you can even sign up immediately via Facebook.
 A Strikingly Subscriptions feature allows visitors to subscribe to your blog, for instance.
 The service collects email addresses and can send excerpts of any future posts with a click.

 The right-hand side of the screen is reserved for a view of the current page.
-The editor overlays some buttons on this, allowing you to change layouts, provide a new background (with video support), and more.
+The editor overlays some buttons on this, allowing you to change layouts, provide a new background (including video support), and more.
 But otherwise the page looks much as it will in your browser, and a few elements work in the same way (clicking the menu buttons will scroll to their page sections).

 Editing in Strikingly is more about working with prebuilt components than going your own way.
 For example, one section in our template contained two images, the first with text to the right, and the other underneath with text to the left.
 The editor allowed us to replace and edit the images, enter and reformat text, customize the layout (alignment, whether we preferred columns or rows, should the media be on the left or right) and more.
 But we couldn't add a new element which didn't fit the section format, like a button, or tweak existing elements by resizing or dragging them.